sschreier/SschreierCreateBlogPosts/README.md

 # An extension to create blog posts for Shopware 6

 An extension to _create blog posts_.
 The blog post is _created as a product_ and the blog list view as a _category_.
 The content of the blog post is controlled by a _product page layout_.
 In addition, the blog post is automatically found in the search and displayed in the search results.
+An _rss feed_ is located at the path `/rss`, so under `http://your-domain.de/rss`.

 ## how to use it